DC Resource Bridge

 The DC Bar Foundation is committed to creating a civil legal aid system in DC that is easily accessible with seamless processes.

 Our work is centered on ensuring that access to our civil justice system does not depend on wealth, knowledge, or power.
-With these ideals being the driving force of our work, we are creating a Coordinated Intake and Referral (CIR) System to streamline access to legal services for DC residents.
+With these ideals being the driving force of our work, we are creating a Coordinated Intake and Referral System known as the DC Resource Bridge to streamline access to legal services for DC residents.
 The District of Columbia has more than 50 civil legal aid providers and this system will increase coordination among providers, which, in turn, will create an easier process for those seeking assistance.

 HOW DID WE GET HERE?